guiyom-e/kumo-articles/blog-posts/deploying-nextjs-13-with-amplify-cdk/deploying-nextjs-13-with-amplify-cdk.md

 canonical_url:
 ---

-> 📜 We detail step by step how to deploy a Next.js app with a Amplify CDK construct, avoiding you all the pains.
+> 📜 How to deploy a Next.js app step by step with an Amplify CDK construct, avoiding you all the pains.

-> 🐝 TLDR: We just added an example app in [`swarmion`](<[https://github.com/swarmion/swarmion/pull/363](https://github.com/swarmion/swarmion/pull/363)>), so you can now bootstrap a ready-to-use Next.js project!
+> 🐝 TLDR: an example app has just been added in [`swarmion`](<[https://github.com/swarmion/swarmion/pull/363](https://github.com/swarmion/swarmion/pull/363)>), so you can now bootstrap a ready-to-use Next.js project!

 [Next.js](<[https://nextjs.org/](https://nextjs.org/)>) is a popular React framework to deploy web apps with advanced features like Server Side Rendering (SSR), Image optimization or Incremental Static Regeneration (ISR).
 In my last project, I chose this framework notably to ensure a [good SEO](https://nextjs.org/learn/seo/introduction-to-seo).

-To deploy the app, I had the cloud-provider constraint to use AWS with a limited budget, so neither Vercel (a safe choice, as it is the company which develops Next.js), nor a containerized solution like the managed AWS ECS Fargate service could satisfy my needs.
+To deploy the app, I had the requirement to use AWS as a cloud-provider, with a limited budget, so neither Vercel (a safe choice, as it is the company which develops Next.js), nor a containerized solution like the managed AWS ECS Fargate service could satisfy my needs.
 Then, I started with a serverless hosting thanks to the [serverless-next](<[https://github.com/serverless-nextjs/serverless-next.js/](https://github.com/serverless-nextjs/serverless-next.js/)>) project, which provides a serverless plugin or a CDK construct to deploy a Next.js stack.
 However, this project is no more well-maintained and new Next.js features (like middlewares, etc.) are not supported.

-Here comes AWS Amplify which has just announced on November 17th to [support Next.js 12 and 13](<[https://aws.amazon.com/fr/about-aws/whats-new/2022/11/aws-amplify-hosting-support-next-js-12-13/](https://aws.amazon.com/fr/about-aws/whats-new/2022/11/aws-amplify-hosting-support-next-js-12-13/)>)! 🎉 We tested it and will explain you how to setup a production-ready app!
+Here comes AWS Amplify which has just announced on November 17th to [support Next.js 12 and 13](<[https://aws.amazon.com/fr/about-aws/whats-new/2022/11/aws-amplify-hosting-support-next-js-12-13/](https://aws.amazon.com/fr/about-aws/whats-new/2022/11/aws-amplify-hosting-support-next-js-12-13/)>) 🎉!
+Amplify is an AWS service to build and host full-stack applications.
+It uses serverless services under the hood.
+I tested it with @mamadoudicko and @alexandreperni4 and we will explain you how to setup a production-ready app!

 ## Introducing Amplify's AWS CDK

+AWS CDK, for AWS Cloud Development Kit, is a multi-languages framework for writing infrastructure as code and deploying it through AWS CloudFormation.
+Our examples will be written in Typescript, but other languages like Python, Java, C# or Go can be used as well.

 To deploy with the AWS CDK, you would first need to declare a `cdk.json` file at the root of your frontend repository.
 This allows you to tell the AWS CDK where is the entry point of the CDK app, `hosting/bin.ts` here: